 Does Cutting Income Tax Rates Help Malaysians Cope With The Rising Cost?

-Does cutting income tax help with GST?
+Does cutting income tax help Malaysians?

 The short answer is yes, indirectly.